 Leadership Development Team (LDT): The Leadership Development Team is a standing committee that helps nurture leaders in the UUAA community.
 They provide materials and classes on how to be an effective lay leader.
 They are responsible for recruiting members to run for the Board of Trustees and the Leadership Development Team.
 You can contact the Leadership Development Team at: LDT@uuaa.org.

-Governance Committee (or Governance Advisory Team): The Governance Committee is a standing committee that advises the Board on bylaw and governing policies issues.
+Governance Committee (Governance Advisory Team): The Governance Committee is a standing committee that advises the Board on bylaw and governing policies issues.
 They also assist the Board with educating the leadership, staff, and congregation about UUAA governance.
-You can contact them at: email@example.com.
+The 2023-24 members of the Governance Committee are Dixie Hibner, Tom Reischl and Eric Stalhandski.
+You can contact them at: firstname.lastname@example.org.

 The Senior Minister serves as the head of the UUAA Staff.
 The ministry staff, paid office staff, and lay leaders all work together to implement the vision of the Congregation, as prioritized by the Board.
 They provide the Board with updates and the Congregation with annual reports celebrating the progress made each year.
 The Staff is the Operations side of our Shared Leadership.